 We want to encourage people to stay connected by having conversations about their life stories.

-Join Story Quest today and start connecting (It's completely FREE too!)...
+Join our mailing list for updates and further news (It's completely FREE too!)...

 Share life stories

 Make a difference

-We hope our questions will lead to positive conversations and open the door to better health and well-being.
+We hope our prompt sheets will lead to positive conversations and open the door to better health and well-being.
 We also hope you will record your stories (either by writing down your answers or recording your voice).
 By doing so, you will also create a wonderful legacy.

 WHY TAKE PART?

 Being happy and mentally active helps us to be healthy.
 In these difficult times, social connections are important, particularly those at risk of isolation.
 Sharing life stories helps with our mental agility.
-Exchanging stories will help to educate and comfort everyone in these anxious times.
+Exchanging stories will help to create positive feelings and comfort everyone in these anxious times.

-At the end of the game, you should have a wonderful insight into your loved ones.
+At the end of the conversations, you should have a wonderful insight into your loved ones.
 You may also have created a wonderful record to look back upon in the future.

 WHAT TOPICS WILL WE COVER?

 Chronicle has been recording life stories since 2015 so we are used to asking questions to capture people’s personal stories.
-We'll be creating a set of topic sheets on a range of general subjects that are interesting to talk about, along with a few hints and tips for each one.
-We also hope to be able to share photos that will help prompt conversation.
+We have created a set of topic sheets on a range of general subjects that are interesting to talk about, along with a few hints and tips for each one.

 For example, we might suggest a topic like "Childhood Games" which along with a few hints such as: